MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 ## Motivation

 Scraping data can be a painful process.
-The amount of data that needs to be scraped makes it almost impossible to run locally.
-Beyond that, scrapers can fail because they are rate limited and the data being scraped is changing.
+The amount of data that needs to be scraped makes this type of task almost impossible to run locally.
+Beyond that, scrapers can fail because many APIs are rate limited and and contain changing data.

 A robust webscraper needs good error handling, easy scheduling and fast iterability.
 Magniv offers all of this as part of its platform.